- Chart

 Overview

-ProShares Short MSCI Emerging Markets (EUM) seeks daily investment results, before fees and expenses, that correspond to the inverse (-1x) of the daily performance of the MSCI Emerging Markets Index.
-It provides a way to potentially profit from a decline in emerging market equities.
+ProShares Short MSCI Emerging Markets ETF (ticker: EEV) is designed to provide inverse exposure to the daily performance of the MSCI Emerging Markets Index.
+It aims to deliver -1x the return of the index on a daily basis.
+This makes it a tool for investors looking to profit from or hedge against a decline in emerging market equities.

 Reputation and Reliability